 St Piran is one of three Patron Saints of Cornwall.
 The other two are St Michael and St Petroc.

-with St Michael's Mount and St Petroc with Padstow.
+Michael is associated with St Michael's Mount and St Petroc with Padstow.

 Cornwall's St Michael has his own feast day celebrated on May 8th, and St Petroc is 4th June.